wechaty/wechaty/README.md

 ### Join Us

-Wechaty is used in many ChatBot projects by hundreds of developers.
+Wechaty is used in many ChatBot projects by thousands of developers.
 If you want to talk with other developers, just scan the following QR Code in WeChat with secret code _wechaty_, join our **Wechaty Developers' Home**.

 ![Wechaty Developers' Home](https://chatie.io/wechaty/images/bot-qr-code.png)